vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/identity-dex.md

 such as LDAP, OIDC, Github, SAML, etc. A list of available connectors is available [here](https://github.com/dexidp/dex/blob/master/README.md#connectors).

-Depending on the connectors limitations in protocols can prevent dex from issuing refresh tokens or returning group membership claims.
-For example, because SAML doesn't provide a non-interactive way to refresh assertions, if a user logs in through the SAML connector dex won't issue a refresh token to its client.
+Depending on the connectors limitations in protocols can prevent Dex from issuing refresh tokens or returning group membership claims.
+For example, because SAML doesn't provide a non-interactive way to refresh assertions, if a user logs in through the SAML connector Dex won't issue a refresh token to its client.

 With the example from the above diagrams (figure 1), the configuration for the